lehloks/pdsnd_github/README.md

 Credits
-Lectures for Programming for Data Science
-Thanks to Juno Lee and Richard Kalehoff of Udacity for such a good project guidence!
+Lectures for Programming for Data Science and stack over flow Thanks to Juno Lee and Richard Kalehoff of Udacity for such a good project guidence!